rohithegde/rohithegde.github.com/_posts/2023-01-24-what-makes-you-expendible-in-tech-industry.md

   - You rely on your people skills more than you rely on your tech skills.
 Its harder to quantify your achievements in an industry where the word "manager" is frowned upon.
   - Lesser opportunities for utilizing a niche skillset and you arent adapting to the new trends.
   - Its easy to replace you with a cheaper alternative in some other location (usually a developing country).
+  - You have met your goals in the current org but arent moving on to the next one due to inertia.

 ### Your value proposition is not known (eg: new hires)